GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 ### Step 3: Download the Linux Kernel Update Package

 Nextflow users will want to take advantage of the latest features in WSL 2.
 You can learn about differences between WSL 1 and WSL 2 [here](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).
-Before you can enable support for WSL 2, you’ll need to download the kernel update package at the link below:
+Before enabling support for WSL 2, you’ll need to download the kernel update package at the link below:

 [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)